skyfe79/Awesome/README.md

 - [Burritos](https://github.com/guillermomuntaner/Burritos) - A collection of Swift Property Wrappers (formerly "Property Delegates")
 - [CancelBag](https://github.com/devxoul/CancelBag) - A DisposeBag for Combine
 - [DiffableDataSources](https://github.com/ra1028/DiffableDataSources) - 💾 A library for backporting UITableView/UICollectionViewDiffableDataSource.
-- [SwiftUITodo](https://github.com/devxoul/SwiftUITodo) - An example to-do list app using SwiftUI which is introduced in WWDC19
+- [SwiftUITodo](https://github.com/devxoul/SwiftUITodo) - The world-1st example to-do list app using SwiftUI which is introduced in WWDC19
 - [NSWindowStyles](https://github.com/lukakerr/NSWindowStyles) - A showcase of the many different styles of windows possible with NSWindow on macOS
 - [HaishinKit.swift](https://github.com/shogo4405/HaishinKit.swift) - Camera and Microphone streaming library via RTMP and SRT for iOS, macOS, tvOS and visionOS.
 - [Differ](https://github.com/tonyarnold/Differ) - Swift library to generate differences and patches between collections.